Driving in Richmond gets more expensive this weekend

 Caveat: The Downtown Expressway (and its ramps) will only be no-cash at night.
 Cash and coin will still be accepted there from 6:30am–9pm until 2027.

-Meanwhile, the 30-day warning period for the first four of the city's red light cameras ends on Sunday, March 1.
+Meanwhile, the 30-day warning period for two of the city's first four red light cameras — 25th Street at Main Street and Belvidere Street at Cary Street — ends March 8.

 - That means drivers who run a red light on those intersections can expect a $50 citation in the mail.